pryley/site-reviews/tests/pest/README.md

 dependencies are installed in the container (PHP 8.3, see `.wp-env.json`).

-    make test:install       # once: starts wp-env + composer update inside it make test               # all three suites
+    make test:install       # once: starts wp-env + composer update inside it make test               # all four suites
     make test:unit          # fast feedback loop
     make test:integration
     make test:thirdparty    # the integrations
-    make test:import        # the CSV import (runs last: it defines WP_IMPORTING) make test:coverage      # the PLUGIN, gated at 80% (restarts wp-env with Xdebug) make test:coverage:integrations   # the integrations, reported only
+    make test:import        # the CSV import (runs last: it defines WP_IMPORTING) make test:coverage      # the PLUGIN, gated at 80% (restarts wp-env with Xdebug)

 Pest needs `--test-directory=tests/pest` (it is where it looks for `Pest.php`);
 the composer scripts pass it, so always go through `composer test` / `make`.